 Seasoning

-- While the rice is steaming, mix the sugar and salt with the rice vinegar until dissolved.
+- While the rice is steaming, mix ½ tsp sugar and 1 tsp salt with 2 tbsp rice vinegar until dissolved.

 - Wet the surface of a sushi oke or wide container, this will be used to cool the sushi rice and a damp surface stops the rice from sticking.